 Before you decide to purchase your camera to protect your home, a little research is needed.
 This is to ensure that you purchase the right camera with the appropriate viewing angle and capturing what you need on your property.
-Here are three key aspects you need to do both before buying and installing a camera.
+Here are three key aspects you need to consider before buying a security camera.

 1. Find the position for your cameras

 This is a must-do to ensure you get the most out of your camera feed.

 Location.
 Focus on all possible entrances to your home.
 If you need to visualise this better, draw it out.
 It doesn’t need to be a masterpiece or drawn to scale.
 This needs to tell you where your windows and doors are and of any other point, you should be monitoring.
-Hence other areas you need to consider include side gates and garage.
-At a minimum, you should always have one camera placed out the front door.
-If the camera doesn't capture everything you need, consider using multiple cameras to capture the entire area.
-The below image includes the main areas where your cameras should be focussing on.
+Hence other areas you need to consider include side gates and the garage.
+At a minimum, you should always have one camera placed near the front door.
+TIP: If the camera doesn't capture everything you need, consider using multiple cameras to capture the entire area from different locations.
+The below image includes the main areas where your cameras should focus on.
 Don't forget to include the front and back yards in your camera's range of view.

 Preparation.
 Once you have found the right location for your camera, the next step is to prepare it.
 Remove obstructions and trim back any leaves and branches to maximise the viewing angle for the camera.
 You don't want to see only half of your feed because you didn't trim the branches back further enough.
 Decide on where you want to mount your camera.
-Is it at a height that is out of reach from thieves, this also removes the opportunity for anyone to tamper with it.
+Is it at a height that is out of reach from thieves?
+Why?
+This reduces the opportunity for anyone to tamper with it.
 Lastly, check that the site for mounting your camera is sturdy.
 This means checking that the timber beam or brick wall is in good condition and won't crumble or fall away.

 2. Hardwired v Wireless